talosgl/manuscript2slides/docs/limitations.md

 | superscript / subscript             | font colors & mixed inline runs                    |
 | font size                           | nested formatting styles                           |
 | basic alignment (left/center/right) | any multi-run or partially formatted text handling |

+Paragraph Formatting beyond alignment and Heading styling: we don't preserve paragraph formatting for line spacing, paragraph spacing, indentations, or similar.
+Instead, users can customize these easily in the template files (`Documents/manuscript2slides/templates/...`), and we want to respect the template choices rather than trying to force Word formatting into Powerpoint or vice versa, where the page layouts won't match.

 ### Field-code hyperlinks: